it-at-m/Praktikumsplaner/docs/documentation/guides/ui-test-ids/index.md

 # UI Test IDs (`data-test`)

-This guide describes how the frontend is instrumented for automated UI tests (e.g. Selenium).
+This guide describes how the frontend is instrumented for automated UI tests (e.g. browser-based end-to-end tools).
 The underlying decision is documented in [ADR-010](../../architecture/adr/adr010-data-test-attributes.md).

 ## Goal